JetBrains/guide/site/java/tips/welcome-screen/index.md

     href: "https://www.youtube.com/watch?v=xmrFlqbTjp8"
 video: "https://youtu.be/w2obnLCfQ0I"
 callToAction:
-  {
-    url: "/java/tips/group-project/",
+  url: "/java/tips/group-project/"
-    message: "You can also group your projects on your IntelliJ IDEA welcome screen so everything stays nice and organised!", }
+  message: "You can also group your projects on your IntelliJ IDEA welcome screen so everything stays nice and organised!"
 ---

 The New Project Wizard helps you to create projects with different build systems and frameworks.
 There's more information in [our screencast](https://www.youtube.com/watch?v=xmrFlqbTjp8).